Siargao Island Institute of Technology: History

-Present Programs
+Present programs

 In order to keep pace with the rapid advancement in communications and information technology, SIIT pioneered the establishment of an Internet facility in the entire Siargao and Bucas Grande Islands.
 The islands, which compose the First District of the province of Surigao del Norte, is home to nine municipalities – General Luna (where the world-famous Cloud 9 is located), Del Carmen, San Benito, Pilar, Burgos, San Isidro, Sta.
 Monica, Socorro, and Dapa, the latter being the center of commerce, trade and industry.

-Although the fully air-conditioned Internet cafe is primarily for the use of SIIT students, it is also available to the public during off-peak hours on school days and on Saturdays, Sundays and legal holidays.

 Despite the availability of four college annex buildings where the administrative offices, laboratories and classrooms are located, enrolment growth which is projected to increase by at least 30 percent this coming AY 2007-2008 will need more classrooms.
 Having anticipated such an increase, a new 10-classroom building is targeted to commence construction by early next year.
 It will be erected side by side with the present main Don Mariano Matugas Building.

 Meanwhile, blueprints for the renovation and redesign of at least two of the four existing college campuses have been made.
 Carpentry and masonry jobs are almost complete to conform with the recommendations of the Regional Quality Assessment Team (RQAT), such that academic programs with more students like the B.S.
 Criminology will have its offices, laboratory and classrooms in just one building or campus.

 The expected increase in enrolment this June will be due to the opening of a number of one-year and two-year ladderized programs under TESDA.
 The program designs are leading to four-year degree academic programs under CHED.
 Such programs include, among others, the one-year and two-year Security Services leading to B.S.
-Criminology; two-year Computer Hardware Servicing leading to BSIT, one-year and two-year Housekeeping and Bar Tendering leading to B.S. in Tourism and B.S. in Hotel and Restaurant Management, one-year Caregiver Course and other short-term technical-vocational and skills training programs under TESDA, which are in great demand by foreign countries these days.
+Criminology; two-year Computer Hardware Servicing leading to BSIT, one-year and two-year Housekeeping and Bar Tendering leading to B.S. in Tourism and B.S. in Hotel and Restaurant Management, one-year Caregiver Course and other short-term technical-vocational and skills training programs under TESDA.

-TESDA has committed its full support to SIIT since the latter has now become the center for technical and vocational skills training in the entire island.
-Besides, it is the only tertiary institution that provides quality education with the lowest tuition fees.
-As a clear manifestation of its support, TESDA is offering scholarship grants to students of SIIT beginning the second semester of AY 2006-2007.
-It is TESDA’s goal to help schools churn out skilled manpower and accelerate employment under President Gloria Macapagal Arroyo’s "A Million Jobs" generation program.